imrafaelmerino/java-fun/docs/README.md

 manipulate them.
 * _It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures_. —Alan Perlis.

 **json-values** has taken much inspiration from Scala as well, as a matter of fact, it's been implemented following both the object-oriented and functional paradigms, as Scala promotes.

+If you consider this library concise, declarative, and elegant, you can let me know by starring it.
+If not, much better, it means json-values can get better, your feedback we'll be more than welcoming.
 ## <a name="whatfor"><a/> What to use json-values for and when to use it
 * You need to deal with Jsons, and you want to program following a functional style, **using functions and immutable types (or values)**, but you can't benefit from all the advantages that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.